tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 Each of these reference to `regA` and `fetched_data` is an implicit reference to `this.regA` or `this.fetched_data`, which is semantically a field load off an object.
-You can see it in the bytecode (thanks, Matt Godbolt):
+You can see it in the (trimmed) bytecode (thanks, Matt Godbolt):

 ```
 class CPU {